udexon/GEISHA/G0_Jitsi_Meet.md

 ### II.
 Universal Software Management System

+"Software Management System" is a term we use to include, but not limited to, the following:

 1. GitHub

-2. IDE
+2. Integrated Development Environment Systems (IDE)

-3. Human Programmer
+3. Human Programmers

-4. G0
+4. GEISHA(0) or G0